WCA Cancer Treatment Center

 Commission on Cancer (CoC) Patient Brochure, English Version

-WCA Hospital’s Cancer Care Program, the only program in the region recognized for cancer care excellence by the American College of Surgeons (ACoS) Commission on Cancer (CoC), is staffed by a team of expert physicians and health care professionals.
+WCA Hospital’s Cancer Care Program, the only program in the region recognized for cancer care by the American College of Surgeons (ACoS) Commission on Cancer (CoC), is staffed by a team of physicians and health care professionals.
 The WCA Cancer Treatment Radiation program is under the medical direction of Theresa Pagliuca, M.D., board-certified radiation oncologist.
 The Cancer Care Program at WCA provides a wide range of cancer care services from routine screenings to the diagnosis and treatment of patients diagnosed with cancer.
 The comprehensive cancer care team is dedicated to preventing, diagnosing, and treating cancer for residents in the Chautauqua County and surrounding region.

 In partnership with physicians, hospital staff, and health care providers, the nationally recognized program provides:

 - Comprehensive care, including a range of cancer care services and technology.

 - A multi-specialty team approach to coordinate the best treatment options.

 - Information about ongoing clinical trials and new treatment options.